sebasjicha10/shopping/README.md

 ## Built with Python & scikit-learn - Supervised Learning with K Neighbors Classifier
 Program running: https://youtu.be/ng2J1NH5Bp0

+AI to predict whether online shopping customers will complete a purchase.

 ## How to run (example)

 ```